Gaylord Perry: Early life

-Gaylord Jackson Perry was born on September 15, 1938, in Williamston, North Carolina, and named after a close friend of his father's, who had died while having his teeth pulled.
+Perry was born on September 15, 1938, in Williamston, North Carolina, and named after a close friend of his father's, who had died while having his teeth pulled.

-Gaylord was the son of Evan and Ruby Perry, who were farmers.
+Perry was the son of Evan and Ruby Perry, who were farmers.
 Evan had been a noted athlete.
-Gaylord grew up with his older brother Jim and younger sister Carolyn in Williamston and the small area of Farmlife, a populated place located within the Township of Griffins, a minor division of Martin County.
-Gaylord assisted his father with farming on their family's land in this area.
-Jim and Gaylord both began playing baseball with their father during their lunch break on the farm as youths.
+Perry grew up with his older brother Jim and younger sister Carolyn in Williamston and the small area of Farmlife, a populated place located within the Township of Griffins, a minor division of Martin County.
+He assisted his father with farming on their family's land in this area.
+Perry and his older brother both began playing baseball with their father during their lunch break on the farm as youths.

-Gaylord attended Williamston High School, where he played football, basketball, and baseball.
+Perry attended Williamston High School, where he played football, basketball, and baseball.
 He was All-State as an offensive and defensive end as a sophomore and junior, before giving up football.
-In basketball, Gaylord and Jim helped Williamston to reach the state finals in Gaylord's first year.
+In basketball, he and Jim helped Williamston to reach the state finals in his first year.
 In his career at Williamston, Gaylord averaged nearly 30 points and 20 rebounds per game, as Williamston had a 94–8 record.
 He would turn down dozens of college basketball scholarship offers.

 In baseball, Perry initially was a third baseman as a freshman, and Jim was the pitcher for Williamston.
-However, near the end of Gaylord's first year, he began sharing pitching duties with Jim.
-In 1955 Williamston High won the North Carolina Class A state tournament, as the Perry brothers threw back-to-back shutouts to sweep the best-of-three finals.
-Gaylord had a 33–5 win–loss record in his high school career.
+However, near the end of his first year, he began sharing pitching duties with Jim.
+In 1955, Williamston High won the North Carolina Class A state tournament, as the Perry brothers threw back-to-back shutouts to sweep the best-of-three finals.
+Perry had a 33–5 win–loss record in his high school career.

-As a teenager, Perry played semi-professional baseball for the Alpine Cowboys in Alpine, Texas at Kokernot Field.
+As a teenager, Perry played semi-professional baseball for the Alpine Cowboys in Alpine, Texas.
 Perry and his brother both attended Campbell University, where they played college baseball.